deepakhj/cadent/README.md

 Manipulate your metrics

+Philosophy: Measure everything period.
+If it's not measured it does not exist.

+Cadent itself spews about 400-500 of it's own metrics for instances (which of course it just emits to itself if configure to).
+As far as i can tell only Kafka followed by Cassandra spew forth more (and Kafka is obscenely verbose, to the point of just not useful really).

+### The beginnings.

+Graphite (carbon) + Statsd:  The champions of getting metrics stored and queried quickly.
+I hesitate to say almost every startup started here
+(Except those acctually old enough to have started w/ SNMP and RRDtool, I include myself here).
+However, it turns out we collect more metrics per second from all the various sources then any sort of actual user trafic (by a few orders of magnitude).
+It, not being customer facing, (not customer facing in the eyes of the business, but certainly "internal" customer facing) the resources allocated to keeping it running and useful are sparse.

+But as much as I love, use, hack, tinker and futz with graphite + statsd.
+There are three big issues, it's reliance on disks, single threaded and general performance while trying to keep a few TBs of metrics online and queried, make it difficult to scale (not impossible by any means, just not easy).

+I think is now a common issue in the ecosphere of metrics/ops folks now.
+And as a result _many_ projects exist out there in the echo system that handle lots of "parts" of the problem.
+Cadent attempts to "solve it all" (and laughs at itself, as of course it's
+"standing on the sholders of giants", uses other good opensource pieces in the wild, and is certainly not the most performant things in the world) in one binary.
+Every situation is different, data retention requirement, speed, input volume, query volume, timeording, persistence solutions etc.  Each one comes with it's own cost to run (something alot of projects fail to mention).
+For instance if you're just starting, you're probably not going to have a good sized cassandra cluster and a good sized kafka cluster, as your app probably runs on one (maybe two) instances.
+But you probably have a Database somewhere, or at least a hardrive.
+As you expand, you start to hit the "wall".
+There's no way around it.
+But let's make moving that wall easier.

+### The Name:

-So in terms of picking a bad name ... marketers .. is "k-dent" as in "k as in cake" \ˈkā-dənt\ .. call it "ca-dent" (ca as in cat) if you really want to .. but that holds no real meaning (just look it up ... expand your vocab)
+is "k-dent" as in "`k` as in `cake`" `\ˈkā-dənt\` .. call it "ca-dent" (`ca` as in `cat`) if you really want to .. but that holds no real meaning (just look it up)

+### Function

-Basically this acts like 4-6 existing projects out in the wilderness statsd, statsd-proxy, carbon-relay, carbon-aggegator, carbon-cache, cyanite
+Basically this acts like many tens of existing projects out in the wilderness that either are, or act like, the standard "set": statsd, statsd-proxy, carbon-relay, carbon-aggegator, carbon-cache.

 It "sorta" behaves like carbon-cache, (as it can read/write to whisper files but does not have the "entire functionality set" of carbon-cache)
 Cassandra, and even a SQL DB if you really think that's a good idea, watch as you kill your RDBS trying to insert 100k items in 1 second)

 But dramatically retooled and optimized to handle 100's of thousands of metrics a second.

-Has a Hekad feel (same sort of data pipeline like) but optimized for what we really need
+Has a pipeline feel but optimized for what we really need

  - consistent hashing relay
  - metric filter and router